kuzzleio/documentation-old/src/kuzzle-dsl/terms/geo-polygon.md

 {{{since '1.0.0'}}}

-Filter documents containing a geographical point, confined within a polygon of an arbitrary number of sides:
+Filter documents containing a geographical point, confined within a polygon that has an arbitrary number of sides:

 ![Illustration of geoPolygon]({{ site_base_path }}assets/images/geolocation/geoPolygon.png)